 Ammons touches on the major implication extended here: If rendering any regulation useless takes us closer to reinventing what “regulation” is, so too reinventing “regulation” can render an existing regulation useless.
 Regulating to reduce risk and inequality or improve economic growth and statecraft is that way we rethink these ends so to make those other means or ends no longer useful.

-To rethink (revise, redescribe, rescript, recast, refashion, recalibrate) the categories of knowing and not-knowing is to resituate—make room for—the cognitive limits of “knowing” that matter.
+To rethink (revise, redescribe, rescript, recast, refashion, recalibrate), the categories of knowing and not-knowing is to resituate—make room for—the cognitive limits of “knowing” that matter.
 (Think by way of different examples pastiche in visual art or remixing in dub reggae.)
 This is to renew, as in re-render, re-know and re-understand.
 The eye is no longer fixed on where it had settled before, but with a new focal point in sight (this being today’s version of our wager on redemption).
 That, truly, is the fix we want to be in, “the deepest//fix.”
 It is where wonder renders dread incomplete, where knowledge is unlearned, where knowledgeable gives way to refreshened inexperience, and, in Ammons’s earlier astonishing lines, “where what has always happened and what/has never happened before seem for an instant reconciled”.

 Ammons, A.R.
 (1996).
 Set In Motion: Essays, Interviews, & Dialogues.
 Ed.
 Zofia Burr, The University of Michigan Press: Ann Arbor, MI.